Getting ready to implement a new matter management software? 10 questions to ask before you go to the CIO

 Recognize that the IT Department, like Legal, has one of the most stressful jobs in the organization.
 As one writer for CIO magazine described, “They are all stressed and have no time.
 They are tortured souls who are constantly checking their phones.
 They live their lives on the edge of disaster.”
 Sound familiar?

-Moreover, like Legal, IT has a vested interest in keeping information protected and minimizing risk.
+Moreover, like your in-house Legal Department, IT has a vested interest in keeping information protected and minimizing risk.

 In the CIO article, the writer outlined the primary pain point for IT administrators: They are asked to implement too many projects with too few resources.
 In one study, almost half of CIO respondents said 80 percent of their budgets were consumed just maintaining the status quo.
 That leaves little budget for new technology for anyone.